lsprangers/lsprangers.github.io/docs/architecture_components/typical_reusable_resources/typical_cdn/index.md

 #### Content Consistency
 - Always a risk that data on CDN Proxy Servers will be inconsistent with Origin Servers
 - Pull CDN's will do periodic polling - this is unnecessary bandwidth on Origin Servers
-- Time To Live (TTL) is a better option than periodic polling, because we can set the TTL of very static content to be longer
+- Time To Live (TTL) is a better option than periodic polling, because you can set the TTL of very static content to be longer
 - Leases also work well because they are a promise to the Proxies that if the data should change anytime before the Lease is up, the Origin will notify Proxies

 ##### Cache Invalidation